Manufacturing Engineering Centre

 - Development of machinery that can drill holes as small as 22 microns (0.022 mm) in stainless steel and other materials, signalling a major advance in mechanical engineering and bringing benefits to designers in the medical and laboratory sciences, as well as electronic design engineers.

-Since winning the Prize, MEC has gone onto set up a £7.5 million facility, MicroBridge, to enable engineers to produce microscopic components for industry and will enable precision engineers in manufacturing to work to the same micro-scales as those in electronics.
+After winning the Prize, MEC went on to set up a £7.5 million facility, MicroBridge, to enable engineers to produce microscopic components for industry and will enable precision engineers in manufacturing to work to the same micro-scales as those in electronics.

 Based in the School of Engineering, the Manufacturing Engineering Centre was established in 1996.